 Looking for fun things to do.
 Check out this list of fun activities in Clearwater Beach.

-Fort De Soto Park, Florida
+7. Fort De Soto Park, Florida

 Fort De Soto Park is located just over an hour away from Orlando.
 The unique thing about Fort DeSoto is that it is made up of 5 barrier islands, each with its own unique characteristics.
+It is also home to one of the best shelling beaches in Florida.

 Fort De Soto is a lot quieter than the neighboring beaches like Clearwater.
 Therefore, it is an excellent option if you are looking for a more peaceful vibe.
 There are also miles of nature trails that you can enjoy before or after spending the day at the beach.

-St. Pete Beach, Florida
+8. St. Pete Beach, Florida

-The beach is excellent for swimming and sunbathing since the water isn't too rough and has beautiful white sand that feels like flour.
-There is plenty of parking and even a pier where you can fish and enjoy sunsets.
-And if you want to make this trip a family adventure, there are also several fun activities for kids on the beach, such as parasailing or jet skiing, all at very affordable prices.
+The beach is excellent for swimming and sunbathing since the water isn't too rough and has beautiful soft white sand that feels like flour.
+There is plenty of parking and even a pier to fish and enjoy sunsets.

 Looking to stay the night?
 You can find rates and availability for hotels in St. Pete Beach here.